-This is a great beginner project because it get right to the heart of cutting and sewing straight lines.
+This is a great beginner project because it gets right to the heart of cutting and sewing straight lines.
 It’s easy to modify this project, too, by adding piping or ribbon.
-These make excellent gifts and only take 1 yard of fabric total.
+These make excellent gifts and only take 1 (total) yard of fabric.
 Make sure you take a look at the finished pillowcase at the end of the post so you understand where the fabric you select will go.

-For those of you in my Sew Easy class, a note about fabrics: select your fabric from the quilting section (rather than the apparel or home dec sections).
-Specifically, at Hancock Fabrics, this is the area on the right as you enter the store.
+A note about fabrics: select your fabric from the cotton or quilting section (rather than the apparel or home dec sections).
 Quilting cotton generally comes in a 45″ width, but some fabrics are a few inches less or even an inch or so wider.
 If the fabric you love is 42″, don’t worry, you’ll still have enough fabric.
 Feel free to mix and match patterns or a solid and pattern.
 Do not use stretch or knit fabrics, stick to 100% cotton woven fabrics (flannel works) for the best success.

 1/4 Yard 45” Fabric (for header)